bigmoves/quickslice/docs/guides/patterns.md

 }
 ```

-This works for any record type.
-The `appBskyActorProfileByDid` field is available on all records because every record has a `did` field.
+The `appBskyActorProfileByDid` field works on all records because every record has a `did` field.

 ## User Timelines